-Everything has a purpose, this ethos lies at the core of our decision-making at Element 82 and batteries are no different.
-Cranking/Starting or high power/burst energy vs. Deep Cycle which is the term used for a discharge of energy before any recharge.
+Everything has a purpose, this ethos lies at the core of our decision making at Element 82 and batteries are no different.
+Cranking/Starting or high power/burst energy vs. Deep Cycle which is the term used for a discharge of energy prior to any recharge.
 That's the basis or starting point from there, capacity, expected life cycle, physical size, and layout considerations.
 There are so many options because batteries have so many applications.

 - Description